 Community Relations Coordinator

-Kelsy Hewitt is originally from the Fargo-Moorhead area and is excited to be back at Trollwood Performing Arts School!
+Kelsy Hewitt is originally from the Fargo-Moorhead area and is excited to be an integral part of Trollwood Performing Arts School!
 Kelsy is an alum of Trollwood participating both on and off-stage for 5 years (04’ – 09’); she has also worked in the Costume Shop in multiple facets from 2012-2013.
 Kelsy holds an Associate Degree in Fashion Design (12’) from The Fashion Institute of Design and Merchandising in Los Angeles, and a Bachelor of Fine Arts with an emphasis in Costume Design (15’) from North Dakota State University.
-Kelsy has been very involved with the arts community in Fargo-Moorhead working with many different arts organizations by designing and constructing the costumes for many musicals including Footloose (Gooseberry Park Players), Rent (West Fargo Summer Arts Intensive), Tarzan (Moorhead High School), and Fancy Nancy (Fargo-Moorhead Community Theatre).
-Kelsy has also been avidly involved with Bras on Broadway at the Hotel Donaldson for the past 4 years.
+Kelsy has been very involved with the arts community in Fargo-Moorhead working with numerous arts organizations by designing and constructing the costumes for many musicals including Footloose (Gooseberry Park Players), Rent (West Fargo Summer Arts Intensive), Tarzan (Moorhead High School), and Fancy Nancy (Fargo-Moorhead Community Theatre).
 As Community Relations Coordinator of Trollwood, Kelsy works together with Kathy Anderson, Executive Director, to help build the relationships and financial foundation that is needed for Trollwood to be successful now and into the future.
 Kelsy is also responsible for coordinating all of the private, public, and in-house events that are hosted at Trollwood.
 Outside of the office, Kelsy loves to spend time with her family and travel.
-Kelsy is thrilled to be given a great opportunity to work for a great arts organization, and is excited for the future we can create for our community.
+Kelsy is thrilled to be given an opportunity to work for a great arts organization, and is excited for the future we can create for our community.